veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button.md

     }

     ```
-- **Buttonname:** specifies the button name that is to be displayed on the screen.
+- **Buttonname:** Specifies the button name that is to be displayed on the screen.
 - **Color:** It takes the color based on the angular material theme.
 Takes "primary", "accent" or "warn" as its value.
 - **Click:** Is an event that runs when the button is clicked.